More importantly however let me tell you about mailto links so you will know how to write them yourself.

 Once this is inserted into an HTML document or whatever medium displays hyperlinks, it produces the following mailto link:

 I believe you now know everything essential about mailto links. 👩🎓 Congratulations! 🎉 I hope you found this guide useful and that you master the art of using these links.
-If you have any questions, I would be happy to answer them.

 For that I am using Buy Me a Coffee, a lovely service that enables you to collect or make one-time secure donations and support creators whose works you enjoy (without having to create an account).

-So, how about that jamba juice? 😁
+So, how about that coffee? 😁

 I wish you a wonderful day and all the success in your mailto linking adventures.